Retail

 “Shopping can be a huge sensory experience.
 You can’t experience how a cashmere jumper or Egyptian cotton feels, or what perfume smells like through the internet.
 Being able to experience this, or going to store to select a surprise gift independently, should be standard and not seen as privilege.

-“These are just a couple of small example why I believe so passionately that accessible retail should be a priority for all retailers across the country and I am proud to be involved in our #MakeRetailAccessible campaign.”
+“These are just a couple of small examples why I believe so passionately that accessible retail should be a priority for all retailers across the country and I am proud to be involved in our #MakeRetailAccessible campaign.”

 What we’re doing to Make Retail Accessible